Planning an international trip can feel overwhelming, but it doesn’t have to be!

 - Create a travel itinerary with key attractions, logical routes between destinations, and flexibility for spontaneous exploration

-- Purchase comprehensive travel insurance (ideally before making any bookings)
+- Purchase comprehensive travel insurance (ideally before making any bookings) – We recommend SafetyWing.

-- Book your flights and accommodations
+- Book your flights (we use Skyscanner) and accommodations (we use Booking.com and VRBO)

 - If traveling with children, check if you need extra documentation